ErylMurphy/LESSON_U02_D06_HTTP_METHODS_AND_REST/README.md

 The `DELETE` method is similar to the `DELETE FROM` statement.

-### `PATCH`
+### `PUT`

-The `PATCH` method updates an item at the specified resouce.
+The `PUT` method updates an item at the specified resouce.

-A request like `PATCH https://www.yelp.com/little-beet-restaurant` could update the information for Little Beet Restaurant after the owner edits the restaurant's hours.
+A request like `PUT https://www.yelp.com/little-beet-restaurant` could update the information for Little Beet Restaurant after the owner edits the restaurant's hours.

-Like `POST` requests, `PATCH` requests come with data in the HTTP request body to specify the fields and new values to update.
+Like `POST` requests, `PUT` requests come with data in the HTTP request body to specify the fields and new values to update.
 For example `Hours: M-F 10a-10p, closed on Saturday and Sunday`.

 ## Methods and URLs